Hot tub filter

-Spa filters work continuously to keep debris and sediments from the water in a spa pool.
+A spa filter is a type of filter that works continuously to keep debris and sediments from the water in a spa pool.

 Cartridge filters

 Cartridge filter technologies were first invented in the mid-1960s.
 There are three parts to a cartridge filter: end caps (typically made of plastic), a core structure to provide strength (often PVC), and a pleated media (often polyester) with a continuously graded, fixed pore structure.
 There are more than 500 shapes and sizes of such filter cartridges in use today.
 Such cartridges can provide pre- and final filtration steps in the same cartridge, resulting in lower overall filtration and disposal costs.

 Cartridge filters routinely filter out particulate down to ca. 5-10 micrometres in size.
 They have large surface areas enabling them to operate for long periods.
 Cartridge filter systems also permit better water flow that other filter alternatives–thus placing less strain on filter pumps.
 These types of filters are also easiest to clean, e.g., using the flow of high-pressure water from a hose.

 Such filters are made of polyester or other materials that can provide a superfine filtering surface.
 Pleats or folds in such filters are key to their operation: tight pleats allow for a large amount of material to be used in a small container, and the more material used, the larger the surface area available to capture debris.
 The fabric of the filter catches and holds impurities until the filter can be cleaned or replaced.

 In most areas, cartridge filters are less expensive than diatomaceous earth filters, but cost more than sand filters.
-Moreover, cartridge filters are popular because they involve minimal maintenance.In some situations, it may be sufficient to hose off a cartridge filter a few times each season to keep them working properly.
+Cartridge filters are popular because they involve minimal maintenance.In some situations, it may be sufficient to hose off a cartridge filter a few times each season to keep them working properly.
 In other situations, one may need to soak filters in detergent to clean them, or even replace them.
 When maintenance is efficiently performed, it can take only a few minutes to return a filtration system to operation.